-CRS 42-2-138 is the Colorado law that prohibits driving under restraint (DUR), which is driving while your driver’s license is suspended, revoked, denied, or restrained.
+CRS 42-2-138 is the Colorado law that prohibits driving under restraint, which means to drive while your driver’s license is suspended, revoked, denied, or restrained.
 The offense is usually a misdemeanor punished by fines.
 But if the reason for the suspension is because of a DUI, then the person faces at least 30 days in jail for a first-time DUR offense.

 In this article, our Denver Colorado criminal defense attorneys discuss:

 - 1. What does it mean to be driving under restraint?

 - 3. Are there defenses to CRS 42-2-138 charges?